 - Choosing the right amount of rental reimbursement is important.
 Some insureds may need only the minimum coverage amount while others may need more.

 If you have a large family that requires a larger SUV or van to commute to work, school and all of the extracurricular events your family participates in, then you should consider a higher amount of rental car reimbursement.
 Also, take into account where you live.
-What are the going rates for a rental vehicle that would fit your needs should your personal vehicle be out of commission for a number of days?
+What are the going rates for a rental car, truck or SUV that would fit your needs should your personal vehicle be out of commission for a number of days?
 Be sure you have the limits that make sense for your needs.

 An accident is disruptive enough; having the right rental reimbursement coverage will save you time, money and headaches while you’re getting your vehicle back on the road.